Adaptive double-phase Rudin--Osher--Fatemi denoising model: Introduction

 was proposed.
 The parameter $d>0$ in \eqref{rof0} needs to be suitably chosen based on the image $g$.
 As observed in \cite{ChambolleLions}, \eqref{rof0} is equivalent to the unconstrained problem (with parameter $\lambda > 0$)

 Now often referred to as the ROF model, it is a cornerstone of the field of \emph{variational denoising}.
 Its fundamental feature is the capability of removing noise while preserving sharp contours (edges) of objects.
-Regardless of the development of more sophisticated denoising methods, it remains relevant due to its conceptual transparency and computational amenability.
+Regardless of the development of more sophisticated denoising methods, it remains relevant due to its conceptual transparency, {interpretability}, and computational amenability, in particular in scientific applications such as astronomical imaging.
+In fact it can outperform many other classical models \cite{Roscani20}.
+On the other hand, when combined in various ways with neural-network based methods, it was shown to improve their performance in many settings \cite{WangQiao23, WangSun24, Mirzoyan25, ZouShoushtari24pre}.
 However, it also has drawbacks, notably \emph{staircasing}, i.e., emergence of spurious small-scale piecewise constant structure from the noise.
 Several versions of the ROF model have been proposed in order to alleviate this effect.
 In those variants, typically the total variation regularizer $TV(v) = \int |\nabla u|\, \dd x$ is replaced with a different one of form $\int \varphi(x, \nabla u) \, \dd x$, aiming to maintain the edge-preserving feature of the ROF model, while adjusting the behavior in the bulk.
 Mathematically, this corresponds to keeping linear growth of $\varphi(x, \cdot)$ in the regions where the edges are expected, while customizing it elsewhere.
 Perhaps the simplest variant of this kind (still without direct dependence of $\varphi$ on $x$) is the so-called Huber-TV regularizer \cite{ChambolleLions} with $\varphi(x, \nabla u) = |\nabla u|_\alpha$, $\alpha >0$, where

 The idea was further elaborated upon by considering variable exponent regularizers $\varphi(x, \nabla u) \sim |\nabla u|^{p(x)}$ in \cite{CLR, BCESV, LiLiPi}.
-The dependence on $x$ allows to customize the behavior of the regularizer depending on local features of the image, thus allowing for improvement of performance of such regularizers over Huber-TV.
+The dependence on $x$ allows customizing the behavior of the regularizer depending on local features of the image, thus allowing for improvement of performance of such regularizers over Huber-TV.
 Another approach is to use a higher-order regularizer such as the total generalized variation \cite{BKP2010}, \cite{BDRZ2025}.

 From a mathematician's point of view, the quantity $|\nabla u|^{p(x)}$ is an example of a \emph{variable growth} integrand.
 Another typical example in this class is the \emph{double phase} integrand of form $|\nabla u|^p + w(x) |\nabla u|^q$.
 Mathematical analysis of variational problems involving such integrands has been a hot topic in recent years.
 In \cite{HarjulehtoHasto2021}, a double phase integrand with $p=1$, $q=2$: